survivejs/react-book/manuscript/04_webpack_and_react.md

 ## Activating Hot Loading for Development

-If you hit `npm run dev` and try to modify our component (make it output `hello world again` or something), you'll see it actually works.
+If you hit `npm run dev`, hit *localhost:8080* and try to modify our component (make it output `Learn React` or something), you'll see it actually works.
 After a flash.
 We can get something fancier with Webpack, namely hot loading.
 This is enabled by [react-hot-loader](https://gaearon.github.io/react-hot-loader/).

 To make this work, you should `npm i react-hot-loader --save-dev` and tweak the configuration as follows: